afair/email_address/README.md

 evolve into a friendlier place.
 I like standards as much as the next person, but enough is enough!

+Why my opinion?
+I've been working with email and such since the late 1990's.
+I would like to see modern practices applied to email addresses.
+These rules really do apply to most (without real statistics, I'll claim 99.9+%) usage in the 21st Century.
+They may not be for everyone, you may need strict adherence to these standards for historical reasons, but I bet you'll wish you could support this one instead!

 ## Installation

 Add this line to your application's Gemfile: